hiibolt/KnowledgeBase/pages/SHM Lab Report.md

   The idea of the derivative of position would make greater sense to others if that was done

-  Otherwise, the lab was easy to complete physically
+  Otherwise, the lab was easy to complete physically and it was not flawed in any way, so it was fun.